HTD/Woof/Packages/Woof.Windows.Controls/Readme.md

   *A kind of `Menu` having a label containing a list of selected options or a fallback text for nothing selected or available*.
 - **Spinner**:
-  *A Windows 8 / 10 style loading animation with optional percentage label*,
+  *A Windows 8 / 10 / 11 style loading animation with optional percentage label*,
 - **TextBoxEx**:
   *A `TextBox` extension diplaying a label placeholder when it's empty*.

 ## Usage

+### Checks

 This controls uses `Woof.Windows.MVM` because it's designed for MVVM.
 The control's `ItemsSource` should be bound to an observable collection,